 Preserve New York Grants - 2012

-In 2012 the Preservation League and the New York State Council on the Arts completed two decades of collaboration on a statewide grant program, Preserve New York.
-These grants enable not-for-profit groups and municipalities to undertake historic structure and historic landscape reports that guide the restoration of museums, municipal halls, parks and other public assets.
-Grants also fund surveys of historic resources – from farmsteads to nineteenth neighborhoods to industrial waterfronts – and support their landmark designation at the local, state and national levels.
+In 2012 the Preservation League and the New York State Council on the Arts completed two decades of collaboration on the statewide grant program Preserve New York.
+These grants enable nonprofit groups and municipalities to undertake historic structure and historic landscape reports that guide the restoration of museums, municipal halls, parks, and other public assets.
+Grants also fund surveys of historic resources – from farmsteads to 19th century neighborhoods to industrial waterfronts – and support their landmark designation at the local, state, and national levels.
 Since 1993, Preserve New York has invested over $1.7 million in 279 projects statewide.